danielrbates/products-api/README.md

 `NVlpeEk3WDEzZzlDUWZDQzFlMWRDeUxUU1J6RThJNXE0ZUlYSVp0Rmw2VkwwTTdxYUFnbDdsY0RnY0RjclZBcnk5cGxwRGtHb2ZudUFDRGJEYjlrenc9PQ==`

 > Note: This is a real Cosmos DB key that has long since been rotated.
-Store only in encoded form if you have any kind of DLP inspection enabled!
+Store only in encoded form if you have any kind of sensitive information inspection enabled!

 Add the decoded secret to a file and commit your changes.
 GitHub Advanced Security will block the push.
 To override the block, put this string in your commmit message: